-FOXBOROUGH, Mass.—The Ravens needed only a matter of minutes to obliterate the team of the decade.
+FOXBOROUGH, MASS. — The Ravens needed only a matter of minutes to obliterate the team of the decade.

 From the first offensive play - Ray Rice's sensational 83-yard sprint for a touchdown - the Ravens ambushed the New England Patriots at Gillette Stadium in front of an announced 68,756 with one of the best starts in NFL playoff history and ran away with a 33-14 victory in an AFC wild-card game Sunday.The Ravens' first step toward the Super Bowl represented an authoritative stomp: The sixth-seeded Ravens (10-7) played physically, fast and nearly flawlessly to vault to a 24-0 first-quarter lead and shatter the mystique of the Patriots (10-7).

-Bill Belichick's once-revered defensive strategy, gaining 94 yards and two touchdowns in the first 11 minutes.
+Rice made a mockery of Bill Belichick's once-revered defensive strategy, gaining 94 yards and two touchdowns in the first 11 minutes.
 The Ravens' defense rattled quarterback Tom Brady into three turnovers on the first four series, turning the playoff hero into Kyle Boller.

 Now, after beating the most successful franchise of the 2000s (the Patriots won three Super Bowl titles), the Ravens advance to play the team with the most wins of the decade - the top-seeded Indianapolis Colts - Saturday at 8:15 p.m.